patrick-pc/ethpasskit/README.md

 # [EthpassKit](https://ethpasskit.vercel.app)

-EthpassKit is a React component library for generating mobile NFT passes using [ethpass](https://ethpass.xyz/) API.
+EthpassKit is a React component library for generating mobile NFT passes to use with [ethpass](https://ethpass.xyz/) API.

 ## Features